shakfu/kilo/COVERAGE.md

 - Comprehensive edge case testing where implemented

 **Weaknesses:**
-- Gaps in legacy/core functionality
+- Gaps in legacy/core functionality (search, selection, syntax highlighting)
 - No integration or UI testing
-- Minimal coverage of user-facing features
+- Some user-facing features still need coverage (search, clipboard)

 **Architecture:** The codebase is well-positioned to add more tests thanks to:
 - Clean module separation